List of Shortland Street characters introduced in 1992: Barry Harrison

 Barry Harrison was the abusive former husband of Jenny Harrison (Maggie Harper) and father of Nick (Karl Burnett).
-Nick contacted Barry in October 1992 and invited him over when he realized Jenny had moved on.
+Nick contacted Barry in October 1992 and invited him over to try breakup Jenny who had begun dating his teacher.
 Barry and Jenny reunited however in November, Barry hit Jenny and she broke up with him.
 It later turned out Barry had abused Jenny for years and was a cause for their divorce.

 Miles Lucas

 Miles Lucas was the school friend of Nick Harrison (Karl Burnett) and Stuart Neilson (Martin Henderson).
 Nick became friends with Miles and introduced him to Stuart who got on better with him due to their similar articulate interests.
 However shortly after Stuarts 16th birthday party, Miles intentionally overdosed on pills, killing himself.
-Both boys were shocked and the death ended the twos friendship.
+Both boys were shocked and the death ended the boys friendship.
 On Halloween of that year, Alison Raynor (Danielle Cormack) believed the clinic was haunted by Miles' ghost.
 On Halloween 1993, Stuart, Nick and Rachel (Angela Bloomfield) used a ouija board and believed that they contacted Miles.

 Guy Warner

-Guy Warner was the guidance councilor brother of Chris Warner (Michael Galvin).
+Guy Warner was the social worker brother of Chris Warner (Michael Galvin).
 Craig Parker played him in a guest stint in 1992 before returning as a regular from 1993 to 1996.
 He appeared again in 2007.